Lemon ginger iced tea is a refreshing summer drink. This not only helps to beat the summer heat but also acts as a detox drink.

 However, if you are using honey for sweetener, then it’s one step easier.
 Just add honey when the tea is still warm.
 This is super easy to make and with a divine taste.
 More than anything it’s healthiest as well.
 If you are vegan, replace honey with maple syrup.

-Read my other summer coolers on blog
+Read my other summer drinks

-Such drinks are not only refreshing and cooling to sooth our senses in hot summers but also these are healthy ones (especially when you use honey for sweetness).
+Such drinks are not only refreshing and cooling to soothe our senses in hot summers but also these are healthy ones (especially when you use honey for sweetness).
 All ingredients (ginger, lemon, honey, green tea) have different medicinal properties.

 How to make lemon ginger iced tea?

 This is a simple, quick, and healthy summer drink with minimal ingredients ( 4 Ingredients only).

 Lemon – Lemon adds refreshing flavor to drinks.
 That’s why lemonades are popular soothing and cooling drinks.
 It also keeps the gut healthy and improves the digestive system.
 Also adding lemon to the green tea helps in the absorption of the nutrients of green tea.
 So lemon is essential even if you are making a cup of hot green tea.

 Ginger – Ginger gives strong punch (spicy flavor) to the tea.
 I prefer adding fresh minced ginger to my all tea I make.
 It has also health benefits of adding ginger to your tea.
 Ginger helps building our immune system stronger and helps fighting flu and common cough cold.
 As a natural remedy honey with ginger is used to treat cough and cold.

 Honey – Honey is the sweetener.
 This is a healthier alternative to classic sugar syrup made with refined sugar.
 If you are vegan, you may choose brown sugar or maple syrup for the iced tea.
 If you are not making for a healthier version of lemon ginger iced tea, you may add classic sugar syrup made with refined sugar.